mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 16 Creating RDP & SSH Brute Force Rules.md

 1. Click on **Rules** and select **Create New Rule**.
 2. Choose **Threshold** as the rule type.
 3. Use the custom query from the saved search

 ```
 event.code:4625 AND agent.name:"Challenge-WIN-Haji" and user.name:"Administrator"
 ```

-1. In the `Group by` add `user.name` and `source.ip` fields.
+4. In the `Group by` add `user.name` and `source.ip` fields.
-2. Group by `user.name` and `source.ip`.
+5. For the required field also add these two `user.name` and `source.ip`.
-3. Name the rule (e.g., `my dfir SSH Brute Force attempt - <your_handle>`).
+6. Name the rule (e.g., `my dfir SSH Brute Force attempt - <your_handle>`).
-4. Set the severity to medium and configure advanced settings if needed.
+7. Set the severity to medium and configure advanced settings if needed.
-5. Schedule the rule to run every 5 minutes.
+8. Schedule the rule to run every 5 minutes.
-6. Create and enable the rule.
+9. Create and enable the rule.

 ## 8. Test the Rule